Kid Friendly Snacks to Avoid

-I think every mom has at one time or another experienced the "picky eater", "snack queen", "I will only eat crackers all day", kind of child.
-Even if it"s just a phase (it usually is) it's still frustrating to find foods your kids will eat.
-Like most moms, it"s a life saver that have snacks on hand.
+Every mom has at one time or another experienced the "picky eater", "snack queen", or "I will only eat crackers all day" kind of child.
+Even if it's just a phase (it usually is), it's still frustrating to find foods your kids will eat.
+Most moms understandably resort to feeding their picky kids snacks.

-When your kid skipped lunch but crying uncontrollably that they are starving in the middle of the super market, queue: whip out a snack.
-Have a playdate?
-Great, better pack snacks.
-Although it"s definitely healthy for growing children to snack through out the day, it's just as important that those snacks are healthy and nutritious.
+Although it's definitely healthy for growing children to snack through out the day, it's important for the snacks they consume to be nutritious.
 Check out this list of kid friendly snacks to avoid.

 Harmful Ingredients In Kid Friendly Snacks